BayesianBoi/cds-visual/assignments/assignment 1/README.md

 ### Possible improvements
 #### Using more advanced methods
 The VGG16 classification method outperformed the colour histogram method in identifying similar images.
-The VGG16 model correctly classified all five similar images while the colour histogram method did not correctly classify any of the predicted similar images.
+The VGG16 model correctly classified all five similar images while the colour histogram method did not correctly classify any of the similar images.